Gueststream-Inc/VRPConnector/README.txt

 1. Out of the box unit page.

 == Changelog ==

+= 1.3.3 =
+* Fixed bug causing the number of adults searched to not persist through search data to hydrate forms.

 = 1.3.2 =
 * Fixed bug causing WP Admin Page & Post editor search to not show results.
 Now, when searching for posts in WP Admin, all searched results will show.